 The Yiddish/Jewish event of the year

-YI Love New York Yiddishfest is a production of the Yiddishkayt Initiative (YI), a 501(c)3 not-for-profit organization that celebrates and promotes Jewish history, life, and culture as well as their positive and far-reaching impact on the world.
+The International YI ❤ Yiddishfest is a production of the Yiddishkayt Initiative (YI), a 501(c)3 not-for-profit organization that celebrates and promotes Jewish history, life, and culture as well as their positive and far-reaching impact on the world.
 From performing arts, publishing, and education to language, philosophy, and literature, YI offers a global clearinghouse of Jewish culture and entertainment staffed by experts in subject matter and production.
 We work with a wide range of organizations, including Federations, JCCs, synagogues, Hadassah chapters, Hillel chapters, men’s groups, women’s guilds, special interest clubs, youth groups, summer camp programs, and educational institutions.